-ISO 11607 and MDR—impacts on your package testing and validation
+ISO 11607 and MDR—package testing and validation impacts

 Medical device manufacturers around the world are working to ensure their package designs are in line with the recent updates to ISO 11607, Part 1 and Part 2, and the Medical Device Regulation (MDR).
 Britt Jones, WuXi AppTec’s manager of package testing services, answered five key questions about the ISO 11607 revisions to help explain how they will affect your products and preclinical device safety test plan under MDR.

 1. What are the goals of the revisions to ISO 11607, Part 1 and Part 2?

 The changes are designed to enhance patient safety and create globalized harmonization with other standards.
 By putting stricter packaging requirements in place, product handling by clinical professionals will be more intuitive and contamination risk will be lowered.

 2. What’s the interplay between these changes and MDR?